Photo of Chauvin juror wearing BLM T-shirt at march raises questions of impartiality, experts say

 “If it is determined that the juror did not provide full disclosure to the defense, the question then becomes whether this lack of candor violated Mr. Chauvin’s right to a fair trial,” Dunn said, adding that this would require a much more detailed inquiry, typically addressed by an extensive evidentiary hearing.

-Last week, Mitchell was the first juror to publicly speak about the historical trial that earned world attention.
+Last week, Mitchell was the first juror to publicly speak about the historic trial that earned world attention.
 In interviews with several media outlets, Mitchell shared details about the experience of being a juror, the factors that proved to be decisive in Chauvin’s conviction and the impact that the trial had on him.

 “It wasn’t pressure to come to a guilty verdict,” Mitchell told Gayle King on “CBS This Morning.”
 “We stressed about the simple fact that every day we had to come in and watch a Black man die.
 That alone was stressful enough.”